zodern/meteor-up/docs/docs.md

 Returns true if the app is using the Meteor package.
 Returns false if it isn't or if it could not load `appPath/.meteor/versions`.

 #### **validateConfig(configPath)**
-Runs the config through all of the plugin's validators and shows any errors in the console.
+Runs the config through all of the plugin's validators.
+The first time it is run, it shows any errors in the console.

 Returns array of errors.

 #### **getConfig(validate = true)**

 Returns the config, loading it if it hasn't been loaded yet.
 If validate is true, it will call `api.validateConfig`.
 Setting `validate` to false also hides errors from not finding the config.

+#### **scrubConfig()**

+Returns the config after it has been modified by any `scrubConfig` functions from plugins.
+Most sensitive information should be removed from the config.

 #### **getSettings()**
 Returns the Meteor settings file, loading it if it hasn't been yet.